Steamships

 The BC&M moved the Lady’s home port from Lakeport to Weirs Beach, where she offered regular, comfortable service to the Lake Winnipesaukee ports of Wolfeboro and Center Harbor (but NOT to Alton Bay!), until her last excursion on September 14, 1893.

 On April 30, 1894, the Lady was towed from Weirs Beach to Lakeport for dismantling, but that never occurred.
 Only her engines were removed.
 Then, on June 14, 1894, she was towed to Glendale Cove.
 There, according to a Laconia Democrat article, she was “…to be used for several months by Mr. Andrew Smith, contractor, of Plymouth, with his crew of men, who are to put in a foundation for the new house to be erected this season on Locke’s Hill by B.A.
 Kimball of the C&M railroad.”
 After her use as a floating hotel for workers building Kimball Castle, she was purposely sunk.
 The plan had been to sink her in deep water near Rattlesnake Island, but the old ship never made it out of the Cove.
 Now, she is Lake Winnipesaukee’s most famous dive wreck, lying only 30 feet deep in front of NH Marine Patrol headquarters.
 Later, Glendale Cove was named after Mr. Smith, the contractor, becoming Smith Cove.
-The exact year of the sinking of the Lady needs further research, as the Castle took several years, not months, to build.
+The exact year of the sinking of the Lady needs further research, as the Castle took several years, not months, to build, but it probably occured in 1896.

 The Lady approaching the wharf at Weirs Beach while passengers await.
 The figurine of the Lady is clearly seen on the prow of the vessel.